7. Introduction to Supply and Demand#

 Exercise 7.1

-Define a new Market class that holds the same parameter values as before by changing the inverse_demand and inverse_supply methods to match these new definitions.
+Use the same Market namedtuple that holds the parameter values as before but make new inverse_demand and inverse_supply functions to match these new definitions.

 Exercise 7.2